Start by selecting your program

 Agriculture

-NOTE: If you are in the co-op version of your program, you will also need to register in COOP-1120, Section EL02 in addition to the other courses listed for the fall semester.
+• For those students enrolled in the co-op version of the program, registration into the Co-op Preparatory Course, COOP*1120, Section 01 (0.00 credit), is required in addition to the above courses listed for the fall semester.

 Environmental Management

-NOTE: It is also recommended that students entering into the Associate Diploma in Environmental Management have a current Tetanus/Diphtheria vaccine
+It is recommended that students entering into the Associate Diploma in Environmental Management have a current Tetanus/Diphtheria vaccine

 Equine Care and Management

-NOTE: If you are in the co-op version of your program, you will also need to register in COOP-1120, Section EL02 in addition to the other courses listed for the fall semester.
+• For those students enrolled in the co-op version of the program, registration into the Co-op Preparatory Course, COOP*1120, Section 02 (0.00 credit), is required in addition to the above courses listed for the fall semester.

 REMINDER: Year 1 of your program is at REACH Huron in Clinton, ON